CarlaBirdy/elevated-extinction-rates/code/README.md

 EX = ex / d

 This is a simple method to calculate extinction risk that doesn’t consider processes such as speciation, extinction debt or co-extinctions.
-However, this method does provide an adequate estimate of what the modern-day extinction rates may be in Australia and can be used to inform policy and raise awareness to the extinction crisis in Australia.
+However, this method does provide an adequate estimate of what the modern-day extinction rates may be in Australia and can be used to inform policy and raise awareness of the extinction crisis in Australia.

 ## Key references